Coindroids/Coindroids-Documentation/source/includes/_basic_gameplay.md

 ## Shield

 Oh shit D:

+To shield, you send the shield cost to the global shield address.

+Of that cost, 24% enters the purse of the shielding droid.
+75% is considered ammunition spillage and is divided up amongst all droids at the end of the round.
+Finally, a small amount (1%) is taken as a service charge.

 <aside class="warning">
 If you don't have a shield equiped, your attempt to shield probably won't go very well.